brocaar/chirpstack-network-server/README.md

 $ go get github.com/brocaar/loraserver/...
 ```

-* Make sure you have a MQTT server running.
+* Install a MQTT server (used for communication with the gateways and applications).
   Mosquitto is a good option: http://mosquitto.org/.

-* Make sure you have a PostgreSQL database running.
-The PostgreSQL database is used to
-  store the application and node data.
+* Install PostgreSQL (used to store application and node data).

-* Make sure you have a Redis server running.
-Redis is used to store the node sessions.
+* Install Redis (used to store node sessions).

 * Start the ``loraserver`` service.
 The ``--help`` argument will show you all the available
   config options.
 When installing with ``go get``, you will find the migration files under